THEATREMichael E. Pierson, Fine Arts SupervisorJonathan Mark Rogers, Specialist

 LCPS follows the model of "safety first" in all of our programs.
 The following guide goes in detail to the many ways we keep our theatres and students safe.

 AccomplishmentsLCPS is very proud of the accomplishments of our theatre arts programs.
-Our students continue to excel in every aspect of theatre arts.VHSL One Act District Champions - Briar Woods High School, Riverside High School and Tuscarora High SchoolVTA Honorable Mention for Excellence - Loudoun Valley High SchoolETA THEATRE ADVOCACY AWARD - Anthony Cimino-Johnson, Director Rock Ridge Performing ArtsNBC RISE Award given to Heritage High School for their commitment to Theatre Arts educationCAPPIE Awards - Dominion, Heritage, Loudoun Valley, Rock Ridge, Riverside, Stone Bridge, Tuscarora High SchoolLCPS is the only school division in the state of Virginia to offer three Dual Enrollment classes in Theatre ArtsLCPS & LCPR presented the Improvathon (featuring students from across the county) at the Franklin Park Arts CenterMIDDLE SCHOOL THEATRE PILOT - Exploratory Dramatics will be offered at five LCPS Middle Schools (Belmont Ridge, Eagle Ridge, Farmwell Station, River Bend & J.L.
-Simpson Middle School)
+Our students continue to excel in every aspect of theatre arts.VHSL One Act District Champions - Stone Bridge High SchoolVTA Honorable Mention for Excellence - Loudoun Valley High SchoolETA THEATRE ADVOCACY AWARD - Anthony Cimino-Johnson, Director Rock Ridge Performing ArtsETA EDUCATOR OF THE YEAR - Rebekah Hess, Rock Ridge High SchoolETA ADMINISTRATOR OF THE YEAR - Jonathan Mark RogersNBC RISE Award given to Heritage High School for their commitment to Theatre Arts educationCAPPIE Awards - Dominion, Heritage, Loudoun Valley, Rock Ridge, Riverside, Stone Bridge, Tuscarora High SchoolLCPS is the only school division in the state of Virginia to offer three Dual Enrollment classes in Theatre ArtsLCPS & LCPR presented the Improvathon (featuring students from across the county) at the Franklin Park Arts CenterMIDDLE SCHOOL THEATRE PILOT - Exploratory Dramatics will be offered at nine LCPS Middle Schools (Belmont Ridge, Eagle Ridge, Farmwell Station, J. Michael Lunsford, Mercer, River Bend, Seneca Ridge, J.L.
+Simpson and Trailside Middle Schools).

 BRIAR WOODS HIGH SCHOOL